communicating with one another

 - “We, the people, recognize that we have responsibilities as well as rights; that our destinies are bound together; that a freedom which only asks what’s in it for me, a freedom without a commitment to others, a freedom without love or charity or duty or patriotism, is unworthy of our founding ideals, and those who died in their defense.”

 - “We leave no one behind.
 We pull each other up.
-We draw strength from our victories, and we learn from our mistakes, but we keep our eyes fixed on that distant horizon, knowing that Providence is with us, and that we are surely blessed to be citizens of the greatest nation on Earth.”
+We draw strength from our victories, and we learn from our mistakes, …knowing that Providence is with us, and that we are surely blessed to be citizens” of the United States of America.

 By definition, communication conveys empathy and shared understanding.
-Especially in politics, never take anyone’s word as fact, especially with regard to issues as interrelated as peace and green energy.
+Especially in politics, never take anyone’s word at face value, especially with regard to issues as interrelated as peace and green energy.
 Follow your conscience and independent research, and use them as a bridge to nonpartisan communication and partnerships.
 Tell your story with conviction and empathy, and open hearts as well as minds.